 Start by comparing prices and reading reviews of La Jolla hotels at Tripadvisor.

 Once you've picked a few good candidate hotels for your trip, check their location on the map to be sure you're staying where you want to.
-Then apply all the best tricks to get the lowest possible rate.

 If you want to be close to La Jolla but can't afford the prices, try nearby Sorrento Valley or Del Mar, which is north of La Jolla along the coast.